-This study makes four primary contributions.
-First, the study provides the first causal estimates in a real-world setting of the psychosocial impacts of long-term employment conditional on income, a measure that has implications well beyond those upon the refugees we study.
+This study makes three primary contributions.
+First, the study provides a causal estimate of the psychosocial impacts of employment conditional on income, a measure that has implications upon individuals beyond the refugees we study.
 There exists a long history of sociological work exploring the costs of long-term unemployment beyond that of income alone (Morse and Weiss, 1955; Terkel, 1974; Turner, 1995; Colic-Peisker and Walker, 2003; Jahoda, Lazarsfeld, and Zeisel, 1971; Wehrle et al., 2018).
 Our experiment is motivated by this observational work as well as a limited stock of empirical evidence around the psychosocial costs of idle time.
-We build upon the work of Bhanot, Han, and Jang (2018), who estimate the value of occupied time in a ten day labin-the-field experiment in Nairobi, Kenya, in which individuals are randomized into either waiting for one hour for a voucher or sorting lentils for one hour and receiving a voucher of equal value.
+We build upon the work of Bhanot, Han, and Jang (2018), who estimate the value of occupied time in a ten day lab-in-the-field experiment in Nairobi, Kenya, in which individuals are randomized into either waiting for one hour for a voucher or sorting lentils for one hour and receiving a voucher of equal value.
 The authors find that the latter treatment indeed improves psychological wellbeing.
-These results are consistent with a cross-sectional examination of workfare versus unemployment benefit recipients in Germany (Knabe, Schöb, and Weimann, 2017), in which the former reported greater wellbeing and life satisfaction despite equivalent income, as well as with the lab experiments of Hsee, Yang, and Wang (2010) and Wilson et al. (2014), both of which find that individuals are willing to pay in order to avoid being idle.
-Bhanot, Han, and Jang (2018) serves as valuable groundwork, as the intervention examined is of short duration and a type of work that is distant from more realistic forms of employment.
-We design this study as a field experiment with a plausible and long-duration form of gainful employment, which capitalizes not only on occupying idle time but also on sociability, being engaged throughout the day, and having at least nominal purpose behind the work - elements common to most, even tedious, forms of employment (Terkel, 1972).
+These results are consistent with a cross-sectional examination of workfare versus unemployment benefit recipients in Germany (Knabe, Schöb, and Weimann, 2017), in which the former reported greater wellbeing and life satisfaction despite equivalent income, as well as with the lab experiments of Hsee, Yang, and Wang (2010) and Wilson et al. (2014) both of which find that individuals are willing to pay in order to avoid being idle.
+Bhanot, Han, and Jang (2018) serves as valuable groundwork, as the intervention examined is of shorter duration and a type of work that is more distant from more realistic forms of employment.
+We design this study as a field experiment with a plausible and longer-duration form of gainful employment that capitalizes not only on occupying idle time but also on sociability, being engaged throughout the day, and having at least nominal purpose behind the work - elements common to most, even tedious, forms of employment (Terkel, 1974).
+Motivated by existing correlational work in psychology, we further engage this setting to causally estimate the mediating roles of past trauma and future uncertainty on employment and psychological wellbeing.